 For learning to both read and write them, I think Skritter is the best.
 Some other options include Zizzle, Memrise and Anki.

 2. Practice Reading Tactically

-Learning characters isn’t enough to learn to read… you have to actually spend time reading!
-However, if you’re going to boost your reading skills in three months, you probably won’t want to just dive into any old book written in Mandarin Chinese.
+If you’re going to boost your reading skills in three months, you probably won’t want to dive into any old book written in Mandarin Chinese.

 Some resources for graded readers include Mandarin Companion, ChineseReadingPractice and The Chairman’s Bao.

-I like to recommend the “Harry Potter” series, because it’s written for children/young adults, so the language isn’t too complex, and you’re probably already familiar with it.
-Any book, though, that you’re already familiar with is a good place to start.
+I like to recommend the “Harry Potter” series because it’s written for children and young adults, so the language isn’t too complex, and you’re probably already familiar with it.

 3. Work with a Tutor to Supercharge Speaking and Pronunciation Skills